 Cincinnati & Eastern Railroad

-The Cincinnati & Eastern Railway (C&E) is an active and out-of-service a railroad from Idlewild in Norwood to Portsmouth, Ohio operated today by Norfolk Southern and the Cincinnati East Terminal Railway.
-At its western terminus, it connected with the Cincinnati, Lebanon and Northern (CL&N) and the Pennsylvania Railroad Richmond Division (PRR) and to the Scioto Valley Railway at its eastern terminus.
+The Cincinnati & Eastern Railway (C&E) is an active and out-of-service a railroad between Claire near Cincinnati, Ohio east to Portsmouth, operated today by the Cincinnati Eastern Railroad.
+At its western terminus, it connected with the Cincinnati, Lebanon, and Northern (CL&N) and the Pennsylvania Railroad Richmond Division (PRR), and to the Scioto Valley Railway at its eastern terminus.

-Construction began almost immediately on the C&E and by October 18, 1876, the line was open from Batavia Junction to Batavia, a distance of 15 miles.
-5 By August 4, 1877, the C&E had reached Winchester, a distance of 48 miles.
-The C&E opened the first portion of a branch to New Richmond from Richmond Junction to Tobasco, a distance of five miles, on March 1, 1878.
-5 At its western terminus was a connection to the Cincinnati, Georgetown & Portsmouth Railway (CG&P).
+Construction began almost immediately on the C&E and by October 18, 1876, the route was open for 15 miles between Batavia Junction and Batavia.
+5 By August 4, 1877, the line had reached Winchester, a distance of 48 miles.
+The C&E opened five miles of a branch towards New Richmond from the Cincinnati, Georgetown & Portsmouth Railway at Richmond Junction to Tobasco on March 1, 1878.

-A 5½ mile western extension of the C&E to the Miami Valley Railroad was completed in June.
-4b The Miami Valley had proposed a narrow-gauge connection to Cincinnati via a tunnel through the Deer Creek valley.
-5 When the Deer Creek tunnel project ran into financial difficulties, the C&E found that its connection to Cincinnati was useless which forced the railroad to enter into receivership on January 27, 1879.
-Nonetheless, the NEw Richmond branch was extended to Blairville by early 1880 and to New Richmond on March 1, a distance of 14 miles.
 5

+A 5½-mile western extension of the C&E to the Miami Valley Railroad (MV) was completed in June.
+4b The MV had proposed a narrow-gauge connection to Cincinnati via a tunnel through the Deer Creek valley, but after the Deer Creek tunnel project ran into financial difficulties, the C&E found that its connection to Cincinnati was useless and forced the carrier to enter into receivership on January 27, 1879.
+5 Nonetheless, the New Richmond branch was extended to Blairsville by early 1880 and to New Richmond on March 1, a distance of 14 miles.

-Excited by the prospects of connecting the C&E with the vast coal reserves of the southern part of the state, shareholders voted to increase the capital stock from $500,000 to $2 million and authorized a bond issue to connect the railroad to Portsmouth and Gallipolis on November 21, 1880.
+Excited by the prospects of connecting the C&E with the vast coal reserves of the southern part of the state, shareholders voted to increase the capital stock from $500,000 to $2 million and authorized a bond issue to finish the railroad from Winchester to Portsmouth, and to then build an extension to Gallipolis on November 21, 1880.
 5

-The C&E began preparations for the conversion of its route to standard gauge shortly after the completion of the railroad to Portsmouth.
-5 But by February 1885, the C&E’s finances had not improved and another receiver was appointed for the railroad.
-The C&E east of Winchester was converted to standard gauge by May but no money had been appropriated for standard gauge cars.
-5 A court authorized receiver approved the expenditure of $180,000 to convert the line west of Winchester to standard gauge, but the collapse of the 800-foot Nineveh trestle on the New Richmond branch on August 8 scuttled those plans.
-5 The disaster greatly aggravated the railroad’s financial issues and another receiver was appointed who felt it was necessary to reconvert the standard gauge from Winchester to Portsmouth back to narrow gauge in order for the line to generate a profit.
+The C&E began preparation to convert its route from narrow-gauge to standard-gauge shortly after the completion of its railroad to Portsmouth.
+5 But by February 1885, tits finances had not improved and another receiver was appointed for the railroad.
+The C&E east of Winchester to Vera Junction had been converted to standard gauge by May but no money had been appropriated for standard gauge cars.
+A court authorized receiver approved the expenditure of $180,000 to convert the line west of Winchester to standard gauge, but the collapse of the 800-foot Nineveh trestle on the New Richmond branch on August 8 scuttled those plans.
+The disaster greatly aggravated the railroad’s financial issues and another receiver was appointed who felt it was necessary to reconvert the standard gauge from Winchester to Portsmouth back to narrow gauge in order for the line to generate a profit.

 Columbus & Maysville

-The Columbus & Maysville (C&M) was incorporated on April 27, 1877, as a railroad between Columbus and Maysville via Washington Court House, Hillsboro, Sardinia, Georgetown, Ripley, and Aberdeen.
-5 6 Construction began on the 19 mile Hillsboro to Sardinia segment in 1878, and about 12 miles were completed from Sardinia north by the end of the year, and another 5½ miles were finished by 1879 to the junction of the Marietta & Cincinnati Railroad, about 1½ miles west of Hillsboro.
+The Columbus & Maysville (C&M) was incorporated to connect Columbus and Maysville, Kentucky via Washington Court House, Hillsboro, Sardinia, Georgetown, Ripley, and Aberdeen on April 27, 1877.
+5 6 Construction began on the 19-mile Hillsboro to Sardinia segment in 1878, and 12 miles of the C&M were finished by the end of the year, followed by another 5½-miles to the junction of the Marietta & Cincinnati Railroad 1½ miles west of Hillsboro by 1879.
 5

-The first official run of the C&M was held on May 8, 1879, 8 and the line was subsequently was leased to the C&E. 6 Local interests formed the Hillsboro Railroad Company in 1880 and constructed the Hillsboro Short Line to bring the C&M further into town.
+The first train operated over the C&M on May 8, 1879, 8 after which the line was subsequently was leased to the C&E. 6 Local interests formed the Hillsboro Railroad Company in 1880 and constructed the Hillsboro Short Line to bring the C&M further into town.
 6 7 It was subsequently leased to the C&M.

 Ohio & Northwestern

-The O&NW moved immediately to standard gauge the main line from Cincinnati to Portsmouth, which was completed by November 1887.
-5 The O&NW then shifted its western terminus to the Little Miami Railroad depot east of downtown Cincinnati.
+The O&NW moved immediately to standard gauge the ex-C&E mainline between Cincinnati to Portsmouth which was completed by November 1887.
+5 The O&NW then shifted its western terminus from the Cincinnati Northern depot to the Little Miami Railroad depot.
 Like its predecessors, the O&NW became insolvent and went into receivership on June 15, 1888.

-In February 1889, under receivership, the railroad completed five miles of the long-projected Gallipolis extension from Portsmouth to Sciotoville.
+Under receivership, the O&NW completed five miles of its long-awaited Gallipolis extension between Portsmouth and Sciotoville in February 1889.
 5

-The O&NW was sold on March 13, 1890, reorganizing as the Cincinnati, Portsmouth & Virginia Railroad (CP&V) on June 24, 1891.
+The O&NW was sold on March 13, 1890, and reorganized as the Cincinnati, Portsmouth & Virginia Railroad (CP&V) on June 24, 1891.

 The C&M was sold separately on May 5, 1890.
 5 The CP&V was unwilling to resume the lease on the line but continued to operate over it informally.
-Fearing abandonment, the town of Hillsboro formed the Hillsboro Railroad, which assumed the lease and began to operate over it as a short line.
-6 In December 1900, the shareholders of the CP&V voted to purchase the C&M. 5
+Fearing abandonment, the town of Hillsboro formed the Hillsboro Railroad, assumed the lease, and began to operate over it as a short line 6 until December 1900, when the CP&V voted to purchase the Hillsboro Railroad.

-The Norfolk & Western (N&W) merged with the CP&V in October 1901, 1 5 with the Cincinnati to Portsmouth segment becoming the N&W Cincinnati Division (Peavine).
-The Hillsboro branch was acquired by the N&W on July 1, 1902, 6 becoming N&W Hillsboro branch.
 5

+The Norfolk & Western (N&W) merged with the CP&V in October 1901, 1 5 and the Cincinnati to Vera Junction (Portsmouth) segment becoming the N&W Cincinnati Division (nicknamed the Peavine).
+The Hillsboro branch was acquired by the N&W and became the N&W Hillsboro Branch on July 1, 1902.
+5 6

 Later Improvements and Closure